NTU-LaDS-II/FAN_ATPG/README.md

 ## Introduction

-This project is an Automatic Test Pattern Generation (ATPG) and fault simulation command line tool based on the FAN algorithm[1].
+This project is an FAN[1] based Automatic Test Pattern Generation (ATPG) and Fault Simulation command line tool.

-This project includes the implementation of Fault Collapsing, Static Test Compression, Dynamic Test Compression and Multiple Fault Orderings.
+This project includes the implementation of
+1. Fault Collapsing
+2. Parallel Fault Fault Simulation
+3. Parallel Pattern Fault Simulation
+4. Automatic Test Pattern Generation
+5. Static Test Compression
+6. Dynamic Test Compression
+7. Writing pattern in different format:
+    > STIL : For supporting Fault Simulation with the commercial tool TetraMAX <br>
+    > ASCII : For supporting Fault Simulation with the commercial tool FastScan <br>
+    > .pat : For supporting Fault Simulation with this tool FAN_ATPG

 We make this project an open source project in the hope of helping anyone who is learning ATPG.
-If you have any thoughts on the source code or new features for this project, feel free to fork this repo and create a pull request.
-Any contributions to this project would be very much appreciated!
+If you have any suggestion for the source code or new features for this project, feel free to fork this repo and create a pull request.
+Any contribution to this project would be very much appreciated!

 We would also be extremely grateful if you star this project!